-Tantra is as complex and diverse as the cultures that supported it, from its birthplace in India to its latest incarnation as part of New Age practice.
-It has operated in religious domains, atheistic domains (especially in some of its Buddhist incarnations) and a variety of syncretic systems of all stripes.
+Tantra is as complex and diverse as the cultures that supported it, from its birthplace in India to its latest incarnation as part of New Age practice, with a heavy dose of Buddhism along the way.
+It has operated in religious domains, atheistic domains and a variety of syncretic systems of all stripes.
 So what is it?
 I’m going to address seven basic questions about the nature of Tantra:

 Question One: Is Tantra an occult practice?

 Answer: Yes, and No. It depends on the particular school, tradition, and interpretation.
 For some, it is nothing but an occult practice; for it others, it is a philosophy, a cosmology, or sometimes just a sensibility.

 Question Two: Is Tantra a philosophical approach?

 Answer: It can be!
 Of course, that doesn’t make all Tantrists philosophers; however, beyond its ritual aspects, Tantra does present a rich range of philosophical thoughts, depending on school, tradition, and interpretation.

 Question Three: Is Tantra a psychological approach?

 Answer: Tantra is deeply intertwined with Buddhism and Shaivaism, which are both some of the psychological belief systems that I am aware of.
 I think the psychological aspects of Tantra will be obvious when we look at the Chakras.

 Answer: I started this article by addressing this question, but it bears repeating: sex magic is a part of Tantra, but it is not a requisite, nor is it the sole point of Tantric practice.
 I will explore sex magic in the context of Tantra, as well as in the practice of Sigil/Chaos magic.